Skip advert

 Advertisement - Article continues below

 When it comes to slowing down, the brakes are responsive without feeling overly grabby, and you’re able to recoup some of the lost energy through regenerative braking.
 There are three levels of brake regeneration, including ‘Off’, ‘Low’ and ‘One-pedal’.
-One-pedal driving has the ability to bring the car to a stop and is great when driving in urban environments.
-From our experience, the ‘Low’ setting seems to offer the best balance and has a similar feel to engine braking in an internal combustion engine car.
+One-pedal driving has the ability to bring the car to a stop and is great in urban environments.
+From our experience, the ‘Low’ setting seems to offer the best balance and has a similar feel to engine-braking in an internal combustion-engine car.

 Interior, dashboard & infotainment

-As with previous models of Polestar cars, the dashboard follows a minimalist design, similar to that found in Tesla cars.
-Instead of using buttons or switchgear, the majority of the Polestar 4’s functions are operated through the 15.4-inch touchscreen, which operates using Google-based software.
-Overall, the system is fairly straightforward to operate, the design is simple to understand and there are menu shortcuts on the home screen to simplify navigation.
-Our car wasn’t the quickest to respond to inputs, but we’re told that customer cars will be quicker to respond.
+As with the Polestar 2 and 3, the dashboard follows a minimalist design.
+Instead of using buttons and switches, the majority of the Polestar 4’s functions are operated through the 15.4-inch touchscreen, which uses Google-based software.
+Overall, the system is fairly straightforward to use, the design is simple to understand and there are shortcuts on the home screen to simplify the operation.
+Our car wasn’t the quickest to respond to inputs, but we’re told that customer cars are faster.

 Advertisement - Article continues below